ECH 100 Clinical Practicum I 1 credit

 ECH 250 Special Procedures 4 credits

-his course will introduce other imaging modalities such as; Nuclear, CT and MRI and what information they can provide about the heart.
-It will focus on special procedures that involve echocardiography and the sonographers role.
-These procedures include; transesophageal echocardiogram, intraoperative procedures, pericardiocentesis, cardiac catheterization procedures, LVAD device interrogation and structural heart imaging.
-This course will also include an overview of 3D and Strain; their meaning and the sonographers role for each.
-(Prerequisites: ECH255, ECH225; Co-requisites: ECH275, ECH250).
+This course will introduce other cardiac imaging modalities.
+This course will introduce Stress Echocardiography, contrast echo, and bubble studies.
+Students will be introduced to starting a peripheral IV, required supplies, and technique.
+This class will focus on special procedures that involve echocardiography such as; transesophageal echocardiogram, intraoperative procedures, pericardiocentesis, cardiac catheterization procedures, LVAD device interrogation, and structural heart imaging.
+This course will also include an overview of 3D and Strain.
+(Prerequisites: ECH 255, ECH 200; Co-requisite: ECH 275).

 ECH 255 Adult Echocardiography II 4 credits

-ECH 275 Stress and Contrast Echocardiography 3 credits
+ECH 275 Introduction to Congenital Echocardiography 3 credits

 ECH 280 Clinical Practicum IV 3 credits